usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

   - manifest.json
   - README.md

 The main source code for the plugin resides in the ExamplePlugin.cpp file.
-This C++ class extends the PluginClient class from the V2X Hub API.
-The PluginClient has methods that can be overwritten to retrieve settings and messages.
+This C++ class extends the PluginClientClockAware class from the V2X Hub API.
+The PluginClientClockAware has methods that can be overwritten to retrieve settings and messages.
 The next section will describe the source code needed to do the basic functionality for a plugin, and chapter 2 will walk through the process of creating a plugin based on the Example Plugin.
 The SampleData files are simply examples on how to include other C++ source files into a V2X Hub Plugin.
 They are currently not used.

 The CMakeLists.txt file contains the needed information for cmake to create the make files needed to compile the project.
 When creating a new plugin, this file will need to be modified with the plugins information.